readthedocs/readthedocs.org/docs/user/config-file/index.rst

 The ``python`` key contains a list of sub-keys, specifying the requirements to install.

-- Use ``python.install.package`` to install the project itself as a Python package using pip
+- Use ``python.install.path`` to install the project itself as a Python package using pip
 - Use ``python.install.requirements`` to install packages from a requirements file
 - Use ``build.jobs`` to install packages using Poetry or PDM